-After weeks of dithering, the Minister of Health, Aaron Motsoaledi, has suspended the controversial CEO and Registrar of the Council for Medical Schemes (CMS), Monwabisi Gantsho (pictured here).
+After weeks of dithering, the Minister of Health, finally Aaron Motsoaledi, has suspended the controversial CEO and Registrar of the Medical Scheme Council (CMS), Monwabisi Gantsho (pictured here).

-The Council for Medical Schemes is a statutory body that oversees the R117 billion medical schemes industry.
-It is supposed to safeguard the interests of consumers.
+Importantly, the Medical Scheme Council is a statutory body that oversees the R117 billion medical schemes industry.
+So it is supposed to safeguard the interests of consumers.

-This is not the first time Gantsho has been in financial trouble.
-Two years ago the SA Revenue Services made a default judgment against him for R817 000 in unpaid taxes.
+And this is not the first time Gantsho has been in financial trouble.
+Two years ago also the SA Revenue Services made a default judgment against him for R817 000 in unpaid taxes.

 The CMS itself has had a rocky relationship with Gantsho, who continually instituted lawsuits against schemes and their trustees.
-This led to exorbitant legal costs, which were of concern to some in the industry.
+And this led to exorbitant legal costs, which were of concern to some in the industry.

 Bell Dewar’s report stated that Gantsho had appointed friends to manage three medical schemes that were under curatorship, ignoring the advice of teams set up to select the curators.